vercel/style-guide/CONTRIBUTING.md

 npx npm-check-updates
 ```

 This lists which dependencies have updates.
+Unlike `npm outdated`,
+`npm-check-updates` has a `-u` flag which conveniently updates `package.json`.

-It's important to read the release notes for each package, including minor
+When updating packages, it's important to read the release notes for every
-updates, as rules and extended configs may have changed.
+updated package, including minor updates, as rules and extended configs may
+have changed.